Letztes Update: 30. January 2025

 The additional income is transferred to your Saxo Bank clearing account at the end of each month.

 However, it is also possible that no securities are lent at all because there is no demand for your shares or ETFs.
-In this case, however, there are also no custody account fees.

 If several Saxo clients own securities that are in demand, an automated, random process is used to decide who will lend the shares or ETFs.
 Saxo has no influence on this.